sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 Automated detection of artifactual ICA components
 ==========================

-The <a href="https://github.com/sccn/ICLabel">ICLabel</a>  plug-in of Luca Pion-Tonachini is an EEGLAB plugin installed by default with EEGLAB, which provides an estimation of the type of each of the independent components (brain, eye, muscle, line noise, etc.).
+The <a href="https://github.com/sccn/ICLabel">ICLabel</a>  plugin of Luca Pion-Tonachini is an EEGLAB plugin installed by default with EEGLAB, which provides an estimation of the type of each of the independent components (brain, eye, muscle, line noise, etc.).
 The ICLabel project's goal was to develop an EEG IC classifier that is reliable and accurate enough to use in large-scale studies.
 The current classifier implementation is trained on thousands of manually labeled ICs and hundreds of thousands of unlabeled ICs.
 More information may be found in the <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6592775/">ICLabel reference article</a>.
 The <a href="http://labeling.ucsd.edu/tutorial/about">ICLabel website</a>  also allows you to train to recognize components and compare your performance with experts.
 Note that ICLabel is one of many such EEGLAB plugins that can automatically find artifactual ICA components.
 Other plugins or toolboxes worth checking for automatically labeling ICA components are MARA, FASTER, SASICA, ADUST, and IC_MARK.

 Once you have run ICA, select menu item <span style="color: brown">Tools → Classify components using ICLabel → Label components</span>.
 Simply select the default and press OK.

 ![](/assets/images/iclabel1.png)

 A second window will pop up and ask to plot components.
-Simply press *OK*.
+Simply press *Ok*.

 ![](/assets/images/iclabel2.png)

 Clicking on a component will pop up a window with an expanded set of component property measures, as well as the estimated probabilities of each component being of each type.
 IC components will be plotted along with the category they most likely belong to and the likelihood of belonging to that category.
-Press *OK* when done.
+Press *Ok* when done.

-Note that the probability that a component belongs to a given categogy is also available on the Matlab command line.
+Note that the probability that a component belongs to a given categogy is also available on the MATLAB command line.
 There are six categories of components <i>Brain</i>, <i>Muscle</i>, <i>Eye</i>, <i>Heart</i>, <i>Line Noise</i>, <i>Channel Noise</i>, and <i>Other</i>.
-By typing the following command on the Matlab prompt, you can see the probability for each of the first ten components (rows) to belong to one of the component categories (columns):
+By typing the following command on the MATLAB prompt, you can see the probability for each of the first ten components (rows) to belong to one of the component categories (columns):

 ``` matlab
 >>  round(EEG.etc.ic_classification.ICLabel.classifications(1:10,:)*100)